hossamhilal/Erontend_Interview/angular/README.md

 - ViewEncapsulation.Native:
   Angular creates a Shadow DOM (#shadow-root) and the style is scoped to that Shadow DOM.

--ViewEncapsulation.Emulated:
+- ViewEncapsulation.Emulated:
 Angular will not create a Shadow DOM(but it will generate like id h1[_ngcontent-c0]) for the component.
 Style will be scoped to the component.
 This is the default value for encapsulation.

-## 58 - What is Angular Ivy?
+## 62 - What is Angular Ivy?

 Ivy is a new rendering engine for Angular

-## 59 - What are the features included in ivy preview?
+## 63 - What are the features included in ivy preview ?

-Generated code that is easier to read and debug at runtime Faster re-build time
+- Generated code that is easier to read and debug at runtime
+- Faster re-build time
-Improved payload size
+- Improved payload size
-Improved template type checking
+- Improved template type checking